-Lieutenant Cortez explains that the men he’s walking with represent the Newburgh Police Department’s newest detail, the Community Progressive Response Team (CPRT).
+Lieutenant Cortez explains the men he’s walking with represent the Newburgh Police Department’s newest detail, the Community Progressive Response Team (CPRT).

-He invites me to swing by headquarters the next day to learn more about the unit.
+He extends an invitation to swing by headquarters the next day to learn more about the unit.

 Gun Involved Violence Elimination gives birth to CPRT

-Cortez sits in an office facing the river surrounded by paperwork, on his computer is a Bonsai Tree screensaver.
+Cortez sits in an office facing the river.
+He’s surrounded by paperwork, and on his computer is a Bonsai Tree screensaver.

-The serenity the screensaver suggests is at odds with what must be the daily stress that police work brings Lieutenant Cortez.
+The serenity the screensaver suggests is at odds with the daily stress police work brings Lieutenant Cortez.

-Now in his 18th year of service, Cortez explains that he is in charge of the new foot patrol team I encountered the day before: “This program, the Community Progressive Response Team, came about from an initiative started here called GIVE (Gun Involved Violence Elimination).”
+Now in his 18th year of service, Cortez explains he is in charge of the new foot patrol team encountered the day before: “This program, the Community Progressive Response Team, came about from an initiative started here called GIVE (Gun Involved Violence Elimination).”

 An end to zero-tolerance

 According to Lieutenant Cortez, a shift in policing has been underway, nationwide, for some time.

 Instead of approaching entire neighborhoods and communities with an us- vs-versus-them, zero-tolerance mentality that communities see as needlessly hostile, The City of Newburgh’s Police Department is taking a far more strategic approach.

 “We used to call them gangs, but in the progressive direction that law enforcement is moving toward as a whole, now we call them groups.”